zhcoburn/BookMark/README.md

 ## How to Run

+*(You will need MySQL or a similar SQL platform with an active instance server, at least version 8 of Java and at least version 3 of Maven to run this application.)*

 1. **Clone the project**
 Using git via a unix terminal or Git Bash, enter the following while in the folder you want to store this project in:
 ```bash